risk-first/website/menagerie/Staging-And-Classifying.md

     - Dependency risks are all 2-sided.
 (Counterparty risk)
   - Communication is a Dependency
   - Fit Risk / Communication Risk - buckets
+    - Fit risk example from work:  choosing the right format.
+    - Why standards can never be perfect.
     - Mention Kanban = the control is the physical object
   - Expected Requirement Coverage - diagrams 1 & 2.
   - Dependencies and Coordination